Coffee-Engine/Coffee-Engine/readme.md

 ### Customizability is key

 Coffee Engine should be a very customizable engine.
 With almost everything being able to be moved around or changed in some way.

+## Forking

+If you plan to make a fork or mod of the engine please add some link back to the original engine!
+This is not a requirement just a simple request.